gscontras/alternatives/README.md

 While this move has many desired consequences, including accounts of questions, indefinites, and pronouns, it is not without its problems.
 Ciardelli & Roelofsen point out two such problems:

-1. The compositionality issue: in alternative semantics, meanings can no longer be composed by means of the standard type-theoretic operations of function application and abstraction.
+1. The ***compositionality*** issue: in alternative semantics, meanings can no longer be composed by means of the standard type-theoretic operations of function application and abstraction.
-2. The entailment issue: meanings in alternative semantics can no longer be compared (or conjoined) by means of the standard type-theoretic notion of entailment.
+2. The ***entailment*** issue: meanings in alternative semantics can no longer be compared (or conjoined) by means of the standard type-theoretic notion of entailment.

 But first, a detour looking at the original motivation for alternative semantics.

 #### Alternative Semantics (Hamblin, 1973)

 - Montague (1970):
-	"I regard the construction of a theory of ***truth*** -- or rather, of the more general notion of truth under and arbitrary interpretation -- as the basic goal of serious syntax and semantics."
+	"I regard the construction of a theory of ***truth*** &ndash; or rather, of the more general notion of truth under an arbitrary interpretation &ndash; as the basic goal of serious syntax and semantics."

 - Hamblin:
 	"What of the many uses of natural language for purposes incidental to, or with other goals than, the embodiment of truth, as in ***questions***...?"